keldefrawy/keldefrawy.github.io/knowledge/index.md

     <header class="knowledge-section-heading">
       <p class="knowledge-section-label">Selected intellectual lineages</p>
       <h2 id="idea-lineages-heading">Foundations → collaborators → ideas → Karim’s work</h2>
       <p>The first lane records historical and intellectual foundations—not personal collaboration.
-The second lane identifies documented collaborators and co-authors, followed by the ideas and selected papers or patents that connect them.</p>
+In the collaborator view, people connect only to papers they coauthored; papers connect separately to their research ideas.</p>
       <p class="knowledge-lineage-living-note" role="note">
         <strong>Living Knowledge Map.</strong> This is a subjective, point-in-time view and may contain
         unintentional omissions.
 Other collaborators, influences, ideas, works, and connections will